cloudflare/cloudflare-docs/content/workers/wrangler/commands.md

 {{<definitions>}}

 - `VERSION_ID` {{<type>}}string{{</type>}} {{<prop-meta>}}optional{{</prop-meta>}}
-  - The ID of the version you wish to rollback to.
-If not supplied, this command defaults to the version uploaded before the latest version.
+  - The ID of the version you wish to roll back to.
+If not supplied, the `rollback` command defaults to the version uploaded before the latest version.
 - `--name` {{<type>}}string{{</type>}} {{<prop-meta>}}optional{{</prop-meta>}}
   - Perform on a specific Worker rather than inheriting from `wrangler.toml`.
 - `--message` {{<type>}}string{{</type>}} {{<prop-meta>}}optional{{</prop-meta>}}